MutiatOba/tech221_virtulisation/README.md

 ### Installing an app on VM using vagrant

-Need to get app folder into vagrant file so can run on vm. so need to sync the app folder with vagrant file - so a change in one it will lead to a change in the other
+Need to get app folder into vagrant file so can run on vm.

+so need to sync the app folder with vagrant file - so a change in one file will lead to a change in the other

 in vagrant file type the following code: ```config.vm.synced_folder "app", "/home/vagrant/app"```

-the file we are targeting: app where in the vm we want the app file to be stored: ```/home/vagrant/app```
+the file we are targeting: ```app``` where in the vm we want the app file to be stored: ```/home/vagrant/app```

 content of vagrant file: